merunga/hablemosquechua-web/english.md

 Software behind the robot has been thought to be generic and easily reused/replicated.
 We have thought of different educational platforms based on this system:

 An -almost- inmediate instance of @hablemosquechua, could be @hablemosnahuat (an account disseminating the "nahuat" language from Central América.
-The robot could also be connected to other twitter profiles dedicated to specific communities, as examples: @speakitgeek, @technicalspanish and other educational/useful stuff...
+Other uses for the robot might be to control other twitter profiles dedicated to specific communities, such as: @speakitgeek, @technicalspanish and other educational/useful stuff...

 ## ¿Other examples?